647-568-0258

 Assessment & Evaluation Policy

-• Assessment for Learning: Ongoing feedback and coaching to guide next steps.
+• For Learning: feedback that guides next steps.

 Resources